AhnafNabil/poridhi.io.intern/SSH-Basic/README.md

     ```
     This will prevent unauthorized users from viewing or modifying your SSH configuration.

-- If you want to push your project into github, make sure to write the keyfiles in the `.gitignore` file.
+- If you want to push your project into github, make sure to write the keyfiles name in the `.gitignore` file.

 ### Conclusion